 Choose The Right Technology

 Before starting your web/mobile application you should always make a well-informed choice around technologies which will help make your project a success.

+How will my application be used?
+Who will be using it?
+What features will it require?
 What critical problem am I trying to solve?

 These are all good questions to be asking when choosing the right technology.